danmbrown/city-of-whispers/Moves.md

 ## Secrets Moves

 ### Use a Secret
-Describe how you use the secret without revealing it, then roll with advantage.
-But if any of the dice show 1 or 2, the secret is revealed.
+When you use secret knowledge in your social interactions, describe how you use the secret without revealing it, then roll with advantage.
+But if any of the dice show 1 or 2, then you **Reveal a Secret**.

 > #### Example of "Use a Secret"
 > Miabella is negotiating with the pirate Donatella for the secret location of the treasure under the city.
 Miabella offers to split the treasure with Donatella in exchange for the location.